getify/Functional-Light-JS/ch2.md

 foo( ...arr );						// 4
 ```

-There's our new friend `...`, but here it's used not in the parameter list but in the argument list.
+Our new friend `...` is used, but not just in the parameter list; it's also in the argument list at the call-sie.
 It has the opposite behavior in this context.
 In a parameter list, we said it *gathered* arguments together.
 In an argument list, it *spreads* them out.
 So the contents of `arr` are actually spread out as individual arguments to the `foo(..)` call.
 See how that's different from just passing in a reference to the whole `arr` array?

 By the way, values and multiple `...` spreadings can be interleaved, as you see fit: